 Notary Public: Additional Credentials

-Please note: While the Secretary of State of Ohio caps billing for traditional Acts at $5.00 each, we will charge for travel at a rate no less than the IRS-recommended mileage rate of $0.655/mi (current as of publication).
+Please note: While the Secretary of State of Ohio caps billing for traditional Acts at $5.00 each, we will charge for travel at a rate no less than the IRS-recommended mileage rate of $0.67/mi (current as of publication).
 Some transactions are also or alternatively subject to convenience fees as allowed by law.
 Any surcharges will be made clear to you in advance.
 Advanced Acts, like loan documents and vehicle titles, will be charged a premium, from $85.00 to $200.00+, as allowed by State law and per industry standards.
-The bank/title agency with which you work determines these fees and pays us, so consumers have no part in the fees.
-Contact your agency if you are concerned about the fees they impost.
+The bank/title agency with which you work determines these fees and pays us, so loan customers have no part in the fees.
+Contact your lender if you are concerned about the fees they impost.

 A Matter of Trust: Insurance, *Bonding, Commissioning & More